-Unit 1:
+Unit 1

 Thematic Study: Medicine in Britain, c1250-present and The British sector of the Western Front, 1914-18: injuries, treatment and the trenches.

-This thematic breadth study focuses on the development of Medicine from the Middle Ages to the Modern World
+This thematic breadth study focuses on the development of Medicine from the Middle Ages to the Modern World.

-Unit 2:
+Unit 2

-British Depth and Period Study: Henry VIII and his ministers 1509-1540 and Superpower relations 1941-91.
+British Depth and Period Study: Henry VIII and his ministers 1509-1540 and The American West.
 The British depth study focuses on a short time span and requires students to understand the complexity of society and the interplay of different aspects within Henrician England.
-The period study focuses on a medium time span of 50 years and requires students to understand the unfolding issues associated with the Cold War.
+The period study focuses on a medium time span of 50 years and requires students to understand the unfolding issues associated with the settlement of the West and the impact on the ways of life of the native Americans.

-Unit 3:
+Unit 3